coinbase/traffic_jam/README.md

 **initialize(\*limits)**

-Constructor for `TrafficJam::Limit` takes either an array or splat of limits.
+Constructor for `TrafficJam::Limit` takes either an array or splat of limits or other limit groups.

 **increment(amount = 1)**